-In the 20 days leading up to Election Day - October 19 through November 7 - you can vote in person at a location designated by your city or town during their regular business hours, for any reason.
-Early voting is very similar to voting at a polling place and may be a good option if you are unable to vote at your usual polling place on Election Day or if you have run out of time to request a mail ballot.
-No excuse is required to vote early.
+In the 20 days leading up to Primary or Election Day, you can vote in person at a location designated by your city or town during their regular business hours, for any reason.
+Early voting is very similar to voting at a polling place and may be a good option if you are unable to vote at your usual polling place on Primary or Election Day or if you have run out of time to request a mail ballot.
+No reason is required to vote early.